PyCav/server/server_setup_guide.md

 	docker -t build docker build -t [image]:latest /home/public/Dockerfile/.
 	```

-5. Finally we will download the PyCav server scripts repo, this contains a jupyterhub_config.py file, and several shell scripts that will help you to manage your installation.
-To download and make all shell scripts executable run the commands below
+5. Finally you should download the PyCav server scripts repo, this contains a jupyterhub_config.py file, and several shell scripts that will help you to manage your installation.
+To download and make all shell scripts executable run the commands below.

 	```bash
 	git clone https://github.com/pycav/server.git /home/public/server
 	chmod a+x /home/public/server/*.sh
 	chmod a+x /home/public/server/cron/*.sh
 	```
-	**If you have decided to download these scripts into a different directory please run the script below (replacing /home/public/server with the path to the directory you cloned the server files into) if however you have used the default directory you do not need to run the command.**
+	**Warning** If you have decided to download these scripts into a different directory please run the script below (replacing /home/public/ wherever it appears in setcustomparent.sh with the path to the parent directory you cloned the server repo into)
+	 if however you have used the default directory you can ignore this step.

 	```bash
 	/home/public/setcustomparent.sh
 	```

-	To tell JupyterHub to use a custom image we need to customise the jupyterhub_config.py file.
+	To tell JupyterHub to use a custom image you need to customise the jupyterhub_config.py file.
 If you are using the default image you **do not** need to run this step,
-	if however you are using a custom image run the following command making sure to replace [image] with the name you used for your custom image
+	if however you are using a custom image run the following command making sure to replace **[image]** with the name you used for your custom image.

 	```bash
 	sed -i -- 's/jordanosborn\/pycav/[image]/g' /home/public/server/jupyterhub_config.py